awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-instance-cpuoptions.md

 # AWS::EC2::Instance CpuOptions<a name="aws-properties-ec2-instance-cpuoptions"></a>

-The CPU options for the instance\.
+Specifies the CPU options for the instance\.
+When you specify CPU options, you must specify both the number of CPU cores and threads per core\.

 ## Syntax<a name="aws-properties-ec2-instance-cpuoptions-syntax"></a>